This method is used to separate a liquid from a solution. For example: separating water from salt water.

 This method is used to obtain a salt which contains water of crystallisation from a salt solution.
 For example: hydrated copper sulfate crystals (CuSO4.5H2O(s)) from copper sulfate solution (CuSO4(aq)).

-- Gently heat the solution in an evaporating basin
+- Gently heat the solution in an evaporating basin to evaporate some of the water

 - until crystals form on a glass rod (which shows that a hot saturated solution has formed).